RickStrahl/wwDotnetBridge/README.md

 ## How it works
 This library consists of 3 components (all provided in source):

-* ClrHost.dll - Win32 Loader for the .NET Runtime
+* **ClrHost.dll** - Native Win32 Loader for the .NET Runtime
-* wwDotnetBridge.dll  - .NET assembly Proxy and Helper
+* **wwDotnetBridge.dll**  - .NET assembly Proxy and Helper
-* wwDotnetBridge.prg - FoxPro front end class to .NET Proxy
+* **wwDotnetBridge.prg** - FoxPro front end class to .NET Proxy

+Copy `ClrHost.dll` and `wwDotnetBridge.dll` into your application's root folder.
+Copy `wwDotnetBridge.prg` anywhere on your FoxPro path.

-> #### Make sure DLLs can be found!
+> #### Finding DLL Dependencies
-> Make sure CrlHost.dll (or wwIpstuff.dll for [commercial West Wind tools](https://west-wind.com/WestwindClientTools.aspx)) and wwDotnetBridge are accessible via the FoxPro path.
-Ideally you'll want to have these DLLs in your current executing path of the application - typically the root folder of the application.
+> `ClrHost.dll` **has to live in the application root folder** - no exceptions.
+>
+> But any .NET DLLs including `wwDotnetBridge.dll` can be loaded anywhere from the FoxPro path.
+However make sure that any dependencies loaded by a library can also be found in that same folder or the root application folder.
+Ideally use the same folder for all your .NET assemblies to avoid version conflicts from the same assemblies trying to load from different locations.

-If you're using FoxPro you can simply use the `wwDotnetBridge.prg` class to load an assembly and fire away at it or access existing .NET components directly.
+If you're using FoxPro you can simply use the `wwDotnetBridge.prg` class to load an assembly and fire away at it or access existing .NET components directly. `.LoadAssembly()` looks on the FoxPro path to find the DLLs your are loading so an explicit path is not required.

 This example loads the OpenPop .NET library and accesses a POP3 mailbox to display messages waiting: